sanhaus/control-panel.en/help/subdomains-certificates/using/renewing-subdomain-certificate.md

 >SSL certificates renewal through the Control Panel is available for **fully delegated subdomains** only.

 ## Generating a Certificate Signing Request (CSR) {#generating-csr}

+>[!CONTEXTUALHELP]
+>id="cp_generate_csr"
+>title="Generate CSR"
+>abstract="Certificate Signing Request has to be generated for the instance and subdomains you are planning to secure prior to purchasing a certificate."

+>[!CONTEXTUALHELP]
+>id="cp_select_subdomains"
+>title="Select the subdomains for your CSR"
+>abstract="You can choose to include all or only specific subdomains into your Certificate Signing Request.
+Only selected subdomains will be certified through purchased SSL certificate."
+>additional-url="https://docs.adobe.com/content/help/en/control-panel/using/subdomains-and-certificates/renewing-subdomain-certificate.html#generating-csr" text="Generating a Certificate Signing Request (CSR)"
+>additional-url="https://docs.adobe.com/content/help/en/control-panel/using/subdomains-and-certificates/subdomains-branding.html" text="About subdomains branding"

 To generate a Certificate Signing Request (CSR), follow these steps: